 I love the fact that the holiday season begins with Thanksgiving.
 It’s so healthy to take some time to remember all that we’re grateful for.
-One of the best ideas for doing so was introduced to me by Bob and Jody.
+One of the best ideas for doing so was introduced to me by a remarkable couple I know.

 Prioritizing Their Use of Money

-Perhaps more than any other couple I’ve met, Bob and Jody demonstrate what it looks like to manage money well.
+Bob and Jody provider a great demonstration of what it looks like to manage money well.
 Their faith motivates them to give away the first portion of all that they receive, then they save a portion, and then they base their lifestyle spending on what remains.

 This approach – give, then save, then live on what’s left – has enabled them to live on one income for most of their married life.
 And it has helped them avoid carrying any debt other than a reasonable mortgage.

 To be sure, making generosity and savings higher priorities than spending has meant going without some of the things many people take for granted, such as cell phones and cable television.
 However, in return, Bob and Jody have experienced something too few people experience: financial freedom.
-And here’s something else they’ve experienced: God’s faithful provision, which brings me to the story of their adopted son.
+And here’s something else they’ve experienced: God’s faithful provision.

 Beyond Practical Money Management

 Some years ago, Bob and Jody had been dutifully saving to replace an old van.
-Buying vehicles with cash is just what wise money managers do.
 But right when their van was reaching the end of its useful life, they felt a tug on their hearts to adopt a child.

 For as long as she can remember, Jody felt called to motherhood and dreamed of being a mom.
 When she had difficulty conceiving, she thought her worst fears were being realized.
 Eventually, fertility treatments enabled them to have two children.